Featured image of post Built with Hugo, Cloudflare and Love

 Local Environment

 Thanks to the great stack in the backend, the local environment can be any markedown editor.
-I prefer to work on my Ubuntu 24.04 LTS with VSCode as a Markedown Editor / Preview tool.
+I prefer to work on my Ubuntu 24.04 LTS with VSCode (with markdownlint Extension)as a Markedown Editor / Preview tool.
 A local Hugo server is very useful, especially for configuration changes or Theme modifications.

 To install the extended edition of Hugo on Ubuntu 24.04: